What are Butterfly mines? Is it easy to detect? Are these kinds of mines allowed by international law? Read here to know more.

 What are the technical specifications of Butterfly mines?

-The mines in the PFM series are made of polyethene plastic and have two wings, one of which is heavier than the other.
+The mines in the PFM series are made of polyethylene plastic and have two wings, one of which is heavier than the other.
 The thicker wing acts as a pressure sensor for the main fuse, which is housed in the central body.
-When the mine is air-dropped, the thinner wing acts as a stabiliser, earning it the nickname “butterfly.”
+When the mine is air-dropped, the thinner wing acts as a stabilizer, earning it the nickname “butterfly.”
 According to mine data, a pressure greater than 5 kg will activate the mine, which contains 40g of explosives.

 The mine’s rapid deployment and ability to be dispersed indiscriminately to impede an enemy’s advance make it an appealing option for a field commander, despite the danger that these can pose to non-combatants living in the area.